What Is Irony and How Should You Use it?

-In an episode of Friends, Joey picks up Ross’s coat and a ring tumbles out — a ring intended for Rachel.
+In the season eight finale of Friends, Joey picks up Ross’s coat and a ring tumbles out — a ring intended for Ross to propose to Rachel.
 When Joey kneels down to pick it up, Rachel assumes he is proposing… and accepts.

-How is it used?
+How else is situational irony used?

 To create a good ol’ fashioned twist

-From this example, we see how to draw strong reactions from readers by presenting them with carefully contrived twists and turns.
-Because of the inherent element of surprise in situationally ironic storylines, it is often employed in the thriller, crime, and mystery genres.
+From this example, we see how to draw strong reactions from readers by presenting them with carefully executed twists and turns.
+Because of the inherent element of surprise in situationally ironic storylines, they're often employed in the thriller, crime, and mystery genres.

 To emphasize themes

 Steering readers to an unexpected destination in a story can emphasize a novel’s theme or moral lesson.
 For this reason, authors often deploy situational irony in fables or morality-focused stories, such as "The Tortoise and the Hare."
 The unexpected outcome teaches us that slow and steady wins the race.

 Cosmic irony comes closest to what Alanis Morissette sings about in “Ironic.”
 Basically, it’s a version of situational irony in which it seems as though the universe and/or some greater being intentionally contrives ironic situations, possibly for their own amusement.